What is IT Service management (ITSM)?

 For example, what used to be a couple of System Administrators receiving support tickets by email, then became a small team of agents receiving requests via ticketing software.
 Then today, this has now become a set of specialist teams, working across multiple touch points such as self-service, desktop support, vendor management and so on.
 As the teams grow and the specialisms expand, the need to provide the right tools processes and skills to each function also matures with them.

 But with more functions, tools and people, comes the need for them to better collaborate.
 Service Integration provides the technical solutions and the approaches needed to make that happen seamlessly.
-And so, what we have seen is, the more the specialisms in business and IT grow and mature, the higher the demand for well-adopted Service Integration increases.
+And so, what we have seen is, the more the specialisms in business and IT grow and mature, the higher the demand for a single point of contact via well-adopted Service Integration increases.

 Which ITSM processes benefit most from Service Integration?